This is the second of a 2 part series, for the first check out the Stadiums that Haunt the USNMT

 For example: The final of two World Cups, the Hand of God Goal, and the infamous second sun in midfield during one of the finals.
 It also hosted a 2016 NFL Monday Night Football game between the Oakland Raiders and the Houston Texans.
-This massive structure sits in near the Capital City of Mexico, Mexico DF, in the
+This massive structure sits in near the Capital City of Mexico, Mexico DF.

 a) US and Canada

 The correct answer is choice e, Costa Rica and Honduras.

 The 2001 killing of the giant in the Colossus, was jaw-dropping to put it lightly.
 The Nacion newspaper, one of the biggest newspapers in Costa Rica, covered the game in its 11-year anniversary.
 Hernan Medford, or El Pelicano as he was dubbed said that:

 “Esa victoria es un momento histórico para el futbol de Costa Rica.
 Que toda la vida no hubiera perdido como local en eliminatorias y que le ganáramos 2-1 es algo para recordar siempre porque quedará grabada en la historia”, for more even though it is in Spanish click here.
 In a rough translation what he said was that the game was a major stepping stone for Soccer in Costa Rica and that it would be remembered throughout history.